British Rail Class 385: History

-In May 2021, the Class 385 fleet was inspected for the presence of a potential safety-related structural weakness than has been identified on the similar IETs, also built by Hitachi.
+In May 2021, the Class 385 fleet was inspected for the presence of a potential safety-related structural weakness that has been identified on the similar IETs, also built by Hitachi.
 While evidence of this issue was found on units of the fleet during these checks, it was not designated as a safety issue at this time.

 Design

 The Class 385 is a member of Hitachi's A-Train family of aluminium trains and was the first order for the AT-200 commuter train model.
 The trains are designed for a maximum speed of 100 mph.
 Sets are formed of two powered driving cars and one or two unpowered intermediate cars.
 The trains are fitted with a Hitachi-designed IGBT traction pack.
 Four-carriage trainsets feature four powered bogies per set and the three-carriage trainsets have three powered bogies per set.
 The passenger doors are plug type and are located at 1/3 and 2/3s along the car body.
 Seating is in a 2+2 configuration with a mixture of four-seat table bays and airline seating with seat back tables.
 A toilet is fitted in each driving car.
 The trains are fully air conditioned.

 Due to a requirement to support at-seat catering for all passengers, it was necessary to include a front-end corridor connection; this design alteration required considerable redesign of the driver's cab and forward section in order to obtain the desired functionality while conforming with standards on crashworthiness and driver ergonomics, particularly sighting.
 The University of Liverpool’s Virtual Engineering Centre consulted on the cab's design, while feedback from drivers and train crews was also sought throughout the process.